 - antihelmintics and other antiparasitics - against worms and other internal parasites

 Antibiotics in the narrow sense include only antibacterial agents, sometimes also antibiotic antiprotozoar.
-Thus, doctors may recommend patients with mycosis to avoid using antibiotics in the narrower sense that often promotes fungal infections.
-Anti-virus drugs (antiviral agents) do not count among antibiotics.
+Thus, doctors can recommend patients with mycosis to avoid taking antibiotics in the narrower sense, which often promotes fungal infections.
+Anti-virus drugs (antiviral drugs) do not count among antibiotics.
 Thus, doctors can give patients an important recommendation not to take antibiotic viral diseases.

 Antibiotic counter antiseptic

 The key feature of antibiotics is their therapeutic index - the ratio of effective and toxic dose.
 In other words, antibiotics must be much more toxic to pathogens than to humans.
 This is an important limitation that excludes many antimicrobial-active substances from the category of curable antibiotics, which can be used as a mere antiseptic - ie, for external disinfection and surface cleaning.
 For example, alcohol (70% ethanol) is an excellent harmless antiseptic for disinfecting skin and surfaces (not plexi!), Which also destroys viruses.
 However, alcohol is totally unusable to fight internal infections because it is as toxic to humans as it is for microbes.
 In addition, good antibiotics may not decompose in the stomach and must pass into the bloodstream and target tissues.
 The development of new good antibiotics, or their bioprospecting in previously unexplored species of living organisms, is therefore difficult.
 Good antibiotics must be weighed and used only in patients who really need them to prevent the spread of resistant strains of pathogens.